 WildFly requires Java to be installed.
 We’ll install OpenJDK, which is the default Java development and runtime in Debian 9:

-We will create a new system user and group named wildfly with home directory /opt/wildfly that will run the WildFly service:
+We will create a new system user and group named WildFly with a home directory

 First, Download the latest version of WildFly on the server and extract it using the following commands:

-wgethttps://download.jboss.org/wildfly/$WILDFLY_VERSION/wildfly-$WILDFLY_VERSION.tar.gz -P /tmp
+WILDFLY_VERSION=16.0.0.Final wget https://download.jboss.org/wildfly/$WILDFLY_VERSION/wildfly-$WILDFLY_VERSION.tar.gz -P /tmp

 Once the download is completed, extract the tar.gz file and move it to the /opt directory:

-Next, create a symbolic link wildfly which will point to the WildFly installation directory:
+Next, create a symbolic link WildFly which will point to the WildFly installation directory:

 By default, WildFly will run in a standalone mode and will listen on all interfaces.
 You can edit the file according to your needs:

 Next copy the WildFly launch.sh script to the

 Then, start the WildFly service by executing:

-To access WildFly interface from the outside of your local network you need to open port 8080:
+To access the WildFly interface from the outside of your local network you need to open port 8080: